dnguyen800/dnguyen800.github.io/_posts/2019-04-14-streaming-media-services.md

 <ul class="alt">
   <li><strong>Do you really need another subscription that you may not use?</strong> Consider subscribing and canceling when your TV show’s season is over.</li>
-  <li><strong>Check your internet provider’s internet speed and bandwidth caps.</strong> Your TV watching habits may disrupt another’s video gaming session or exceed bandwidth caps.</li>
+  <li><strong>Check your internet provider’s internet speed and bandwidth caps.</strong> Your TV watching habits may disrupt another’s video gaming session or exceed monthly bandwidth caps.</li>
 </ul>

 ### What You Get With an Internet TV Subscription

 <ul class="alt">
   <li><strong>With Youtube TV, share the subscription with five others in your Google Family.</strong> You can only change families once a year, and can’t be in more than one family.
-Geographic restrictions also apply, though in my testing, the Bay Area region is fine.</li>
+Geographic restrictions also apply, though in my testing, having all members within a 50 miles range is fine.</li>
   <li><strong>Watch TV on the go with your phone, even when traveling across states.</strong> Eventually, these apps block local TV access if it detects you’ve been living in a different area for months.</li>
 </ul>